 - Try not to move furniture unless absolutely necessary so that kitty knows he can negotiate the way to his bed, food bowl, litter tray and so on without encountering objects that were previously not there.

-Not all of these symptoms necessarily require a trip to the vet.
+- Not all symptoms necessarily require a trip to the vet.
 Simply choosing a raised feeding platform will help your cat reach his food bowl with ease, alleviating joint stiffness and eliminate having to bend painfully to the floor.

 - Your aging cat won’t be able to move as easily as he did when he was younger.
 For example, it may become difficult for him to jump onto the bed.

 - A warm and cozy place is a haven for elderly kitties.
 Make sure that bedding is warm especially in the colder months.
-You may want to try a heated bed or a bed with soft sides that offers support for weary old bones.
+Try a heated cat bed or a bed with soft sides that offers support for weary old bones.

-Keeping an elderly cat comfortable includes maintaining a healthy weight which is vital as your cat ages.
+- Keeping an elderly cat comfortable includes maintaining a healthy weight which is vital as your cat ages.
 Being overweight adds complications to medical conditions and makes it harder for the cat to move about.
+We do sometimes tend to want to shower our kitties with love in the form of little treats specially as they become older, however ultimately we are not doing doing the cat any favours by overfeeding.

-- If you live in a two story home make sure that there is a litter box upstairs and downstairs and that your cat is easily able to enter and exit the box.
+- If your house is two storey make sure that there is a litter box upstairs and downstairs and that your cat is easily able to enter and exit the box.

 As joints stiffen with older age or if your cat has arthritis it becomes more difficult to step into some of the higher sided litter boxes.
 There is more information here about litter boxes that are suitable for senior cats.